LutherAstrophysics/m23/README.md

 We're writing most modules in python because of support of pre-existing freely available libraries like numpy, scipy, astropy.

+## Status

 ## Installation and usage instruction

 TODO:

-Please note that documentation along with examples supposed to live on the <./usage>
+Please note that documentation along with examples supposed to live on the [usage](./usage) folder.
-folder.

 ### About the code